GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

-\paragraph{Implementation} As we show in Algorithm \ref{detailed_alg}, our implementation of \algname{} is based on an union-find data structure and a heap allowing deletion of its elements.
-The algorithm starts with each node assigned to its own cluster and sorts all edges $e\in E$ in a heap/priority queue (PQ) by their absolute weight $|\cost_e|=|w_e^+ - w_e^-|$ in descending order, so that the most attractive and the most repulsive interactions are processed first.
-It then iteratively pops one edge $e_{uv}$ from PQ and, depending on the priority $\tilde{\cost}_{uv}$, does the following: in case of attractive interaction $\tilde{\cost}_{uv}>0$, provided that $e_{uv}$ was not flagged as a cannot-link constraint, then merge the connected clusters, perform an edge contraction of $e_{uv}$ in $\tilde{\mathcal{G}}_\Pi$ and update the priorities of new double edges as explained in Fig. \ref{fig:edge_contraction_and_contr_graph}.
+\paragraph{Implementation} Our implementation of \algname{} is based on an union-find data structure and a heap allowing deletion of its elements.
+In Phases 2 and 3, \algname{} is equivalent to a standard hierarchical agglomerative clustering algorithm with complexity $\mathcal{O}(N^2 \log N)$.
+In Algorithm \ref{detailed_alg}, we show our implementation of phase 1, involving cannot-link constraints.
+In phase 1, the algorithm starts with each node assigned to its own cluster and sorts all edges $e\in E$ in a heap/priority queue (PQ) by their absolute weight $|\cost_e|=|w_e^+ - w_e^-|$ in descending order, so that the most attractive and the most repulsive interactions are processed first.
+It then iteratively pops one edge $e_{uv}$ from PQ and, depending on the priority $\tilde{\cost}_{uv}$, does the following: in case of attractive interaction $\tilde{\cost}_{uv}>0$, provided that $e_{uv}$ was not flagged as a cannot-link constraint, merge the connected clusters, perform an edge contraction of $e_{uv}$ in $\tilde{\mathcal{G}}_\Pi$ and update the priorities of new double edges as explained in Fig. \ref{fig:edge_contraction_and_contr_graph}.
 If, on the other hand, the interaction is repulsive ($\tilde{\cost}_{uv}\leq 0$) and the option \texttt{addCannotLinkContraints} of Alg. \ref{detailed_alg} is \texttt{True}, then the edge $e_{uv}$ is flagged as cannot-link constraint.